apify/apify-docs/sources/platform/storage/request_queue.md

 # Request queue {#request-queue}

-**Queue URLs for an Actor to visit in its run.
-Learn how to share your queues between Actor runs.
-Access and manage request queues from Apify Console or via API.**
+**Apify's Request Queue can be used to queue URLs for an Actor to visit in its run.**

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';